The Spirit Of Spring

 Revive and refresh

-The aroma of pine or silver fir or pine essential oil conjures up images of green forests with clean fresh air, so it will come as no surprise that these are both excellent oils to use to psychologically energize you and invoke the feeling of spring.
+The aroma of silver fir or pine essential oil conjures up images of green forests with clean fresh air, so it will come as no surprise that these are both excellent oils to use to psychologically energize you and invoke the feeling of spring.

 A few drops in a vaporiser refreshes the air around you and is highly invigorating when you are suffering from the late winter blues.
 Grapefruit is another reviving essential oil that is guaranteed to pep you up at any time and it blends easily with many other essential oils to produce a spring-like fragrance.